SAP-archive/teched2020-DEV164/exercises/ex10/README.md

     color="{parts: ['sensorModel>/threshold', 'sensorModel>temperature'], formatter:'.formatValueColor'}"/>
 ````

-5. Switch the browser tab where the application preview is opened.
-Click on a sensor.
-Now, the sensor status page contains a chart with a temperature history with colored data points.
+5. Switch to the browser tab where the application preview is opened.
+Click any sensor.
+Now the sensor status page contains a chart with a temperature history with colored data points.
 <br>![](images/10_02_0020.png)

-6. Add labels for the data points to provide some contextual info to the user.
+6. Add labels to the chart to provide some contextual info to the user.

 ***SensorStatus/webapp/view/SensorStatus.view.xml***